OPEN CALL

 LOCATION

-The residency is located in Carhué, Adolfo Alsina, Buenos Aires, Argentina, on the shores of Lake Epecuén. «Villa Lago Epecuén» was the founding name of the now-ruined tourist town, whose thermal waters from Lake Epecuén (which have a high salinity level, higher than the Dead Sea) generated a growing interest in the area.
-In 1985, a flood caused by a rise in the lake’s level and political negligence submerged the city completely, forcing its total evacuation.
+The residency is located in Carhué, Adolfo Alsina district, Buenos Aires, Argentina, on the shores of Laguna Epecuén.
+Villa Lago Epecuén was the founding name of the now-ruined tourist town, whose thermal waters from the Epecuén lagoon (which have a salinity level higher than that of the Dead Sea) generated growing tourist and medicinal interest in the area.
+In 1985, a flood caused by the lake’s rise and political negligence completely submerged the city, forcing its total evacuation.
+After twenty years, the water began to recede, revealing the city’s ruins, which have become a focal point of interest and tourist attraction in themselves.
+The area has been declared a Historical Heritage Site due to the magnitude of the events and because it houses remnants of constructions by architect Francisco Salamone, such as the slaughterhouse and other buildings from Argentina’s modernist period.

 SEE LOCATION ON THE MAP – CLICK HERE